ultimateBroK/brokies_land/README.md

 Things you need to install (all free, thankfully):
 - `hyprland` - The fancy compositor that burns GPU, not cash
 - `xdg-desktop-portal-hyprland` - For those who want to pretend they have a portal to a better life
-- `kvantum` - A theme engine that makes your desktop look like it costs more than it does
-- `qt5-wayland` - For those who want to use Qt5 applications
-- `qt6-wayland` - For those who want to use Qt6 applications
-- `nwg-look` - A tool to enhance your desktop aesthetics
 - `waybar` - So people think you know what you're doing
+- `kitty` or `ghostty` - Terminal that looks cooler than it needs to
+- `dunst` - Notifications that don't look free (but are)
 - `tofi` - Minimal app launcher that saves resources and looks good
+- `thunar` - File manager for organizing your digital poverty
-- `kitty` - Terminal that looks cooler than it needs to
+- `hyprlock` - Lock screen that looks premium without the price tag
-- `dunst` - Notifications that don't look free (but are)
+- `hypridle` - Free alternative to paying attention to your screen
-- `wleave` - Logout menu for the aesthetically broke
+- `wlogout` and `wleave` - Logout menu for the aesthetically broke
 - `swww` - For those wallpaper transitions that scream "I'm not broke" (even though you are)
-- `brightnessctl` - Control your screen brightness when you can't afford electricity
-- `pamixer` - Audio controls that don't cost a cent
 - `grimblast` - For taking screenshots to show off your free setup
 - `cliphist` - Clipboard manager that doesn't cost extra RAM
-- `hyprlock` - Lock screen that looks premium without the price tag
+- `qt5-wayland` - For those who want to use Qt5 applications
+- `qt6-wayland` - For those who want to use Qt6 applications
+- `polkit-kde-agent` - Free bouncer for your system's VIP requests
-- `hypridle` - Free alternative to paying attention to your screen
+- `brightnessctl` - Control your screen brightness when you can't afford electricity
 - `playerctl` - Control media players without paying for a premium remote
-- `polkit-kde-agent` - Free bouncer for your system's VIP requests
+- `pavucontrol` - Audio control that makes you feel like a DJ
-- `thunar` - File manager for organizing your digital poverty
+- `nwg-look` - A tool to enhance your desktop aesthetics
+- `kvantum` - A theme engine that makes your desktop look like it costs more than it does
 - `zen-browser` - Browser because Chrome eats RAM for breakfast
 - `code` - Editor to build that million-dollar app idea (someday)
-- `noto-fonts-cjk` - Fonts that make your text look like it costs more than it does (for displaying Chinese/Korean)
+- `noto-fonts-cjk` - Fonts that make your text look like it costs more than it does
 - `bluez` - Bluetooth support for when you want to connect your broke headphones
 - `bluez-utils` - Bluetooth utilities for when you want to pretend you have wireless freedom